 Rather than going with your gut, you can evaluate your ideas by running A/B tests.

 What can you test?
-For example, your squeeze pages or thank you pages.
+For example, your squeeze pages or follow up email sequences.

 When doing so, don’t just focus on changing the color of your CTA buttons – these things may not make a major impact on your conversion rates.